-- If the pupil is or has been the subject of a Child Protection Plan/ statutory assessment

-- Name and contact detail of G.P
+- If the pupil is or has been the subject of a Child Protection Plan/ statutory assessment - Name and contact detail of G.P

-- Life threatening medical conditions

-• Any other factors which may impact on the safety and welfare of the pupil i.e. Early Help assessments.
+- · Life threatening medical conditions - Any other factors which may impact on the safety and welfare of the pupil i.e. Early Help assessments.

-The school will collate, store and agree access to this information.
+We will collate, store and agree access to this information.
 The Data Protection Policy informs stakeholders how and what data is shared.
 Parents/carers are then able to opt out of this system.
-Much Marcle's business and office managers have control over access to information.
+The school business manager has control over access to information.